-POTS or Plain Old Telephone System has been in the US market for over 100 years based on copper analog infrastructure.
+POTS lines or Plain Old Telephone Systems have been in the US market for over 100 years based on copper analog infrastructure.
 “Ma Bell” aka AT&T was the original provider for lines to the home and every business nationwide.
 However, in recent years, many LECs and CLECs have begun to phase out this technology in favor of IP-driven dial-tone connections.
 The FCC has equally provided some relief to carriers so you must pay close attention if you truly need copper lines, especially for Life Safety – Fire Alarm, Burglar Alarm, and Elevator connections!

 FCC Order 19-72 spells out what the carrier relief entails, and many states have sped up this act which could impact businesses.
 While this might seem scary especially as some carriers have auto-increased traditional copper lines well over $100 per connection a month to entice enterprises to move, it’s turning into a positive.
-This change has paved the way for POTS in a BOX solution where organizations can move their existing lines into new redundant technology (we cover that below), major savings (approx. 66% per month) and reduced stress on life safety devices or legacy fax services concerns.
+This change has paved the way for POTS in a BOX solution where organizations can move their existing lines into new redundant technology (we cover that below), major savings (approx. 66% per month), and reduced stress on life safety devices or legacy fax services concerns.

 1. Why POTS Replacement is Important: